0nix/ggj21/twine/evidence_questioning.md

 (start a timer of random duration from 5 seconds to the duration of this block of text - 3 seconds. => transition to gunshot scene, game over) You explain that, despite what the surveillance might suggest and the repeated insistence to the contrary, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
 As suspicious one or both may be, it simply did not seem that these people presented a threat to the security of the State, nor did they appear to act in such away that would imply that they take part in any subversive activity.

 You recommend that they should be released at the earliest possible time and conclude the operation [The timer should have activated here, the rest is content that people should not be able to view] with a neutral ending that while unsatisfactory, proves to be an accurate reflection of what a government agency running a surveillance program actually accomplishes.
-You should not be able to read this, but if you are, please tweet the phrase "moe moe kyun" at asobulab so I know you're cool.
+You should not be able to read this, but if you are, please tweet at me that you got Ending Zero at asobulab so I know you're cool.

 ### 4.1 Mystery Package was passed through (super leader +x and leader -1 no argument needed passthrough)

-You report that the veto on file that was supposed to stop the mystery package from arriving in Albert Hassel's mailbox did not exist in time when the surveillance operation officially started.
-There are three explanations: The veto was either not filled on time, it was ignored deliberately, or it was an accidental mishap.
+You report that the veto on file that was supposed to stop the mystery package from arriving in Albert Hassel's mailbox did not exist when the surveillance operation officially started.
+It was submitted afterwards, a full three hours later going by timestamps provided by Division XIX.
+Assuming this information is accurate, there are three explanations: The veto was not filled on time, the veto was ignored deliberately, or it was a gross mishap of misplaced memos and forms.
 Either way, this was an official breach of protocol that you needed to report immediately.

 The silence between the two men in front of you refuses to go away.
 Every time you try to speak up it's as if there was a noose slowly, but surely, squeezing your throat.
 You observe Sergeant Bayer balling the papers into his tight fist.
 You can see his knuckles go white and his finger tips redden with the strength of his grip.
-Lieutenant Sessler stares into the ceiling, transfixed by God knows what.
+Lieutenant Sessler stares into the ceiling, surely transfixed by the concrete pattern above him.
 He rocks back and forth, restless.

 You don't really know what to make of it or how to move forward.
-You'd love to grab the sheaf of yellow and white paper, and move on to the next clue, you'd love to bolt out of there, you'd love for some kind of cataclysm to make a hole above you and take you in a whirlwind.
+You'd love to grab the sheaf of yellow and white paper and move on to the next clue, you'd love to bolt out of there, you'd love for some kind of cataclysm to make a hole above you and take you in a whirlwind.
 Anything to get out of this maniacal sound that Sessler keeps making.

+The paper keeps crinkling and crinkling, it's almost as if there is a construction crew in your ear.

+Please say something.

+Anything.

+Anything at all!

+PLEASE!

 Lieutenant Sessler, begins to speak with a caution you have never seen in the man.
-"W-w-well Agent.
-I think you are mistaking the interrogation with your own writing circle.
-I'd be more impressed with this attempt to be the department's own Hercule Poirot if it wasn't on Ministry time and resources."
+"Agent, I think you are mistaking the interrogation with your own writing circle.
+I'd be more than happy to introduce you to the Bureau of State Affairs and their publications office if you want to be our own Hercule Poirot, but this effort mustn't be on Ministry time and resources."

 Sergeant Bayer turns his head, slowly, towards the bald man that is Lieutenant Sessler.
 He looks like a stone lion sentinel, like those guarding Brandenburg Gate.
-Stoic, and yet somehow you can feel the repressed, unbridled rage inside him.
+You can feel the repressed rage boiling inside him.
 "That's your conclusion, Sessler?"
 He asks.

 "Sergeant, you cannot possibly accept this state-"

 "What I believe, Lieutenant."
 He says, raising his voice to interrupt and impose on Lieutenant Sessler.
-"Is that a highly detailed explanation, spanning a couple of days to reveal itself to us, makes you responsible for a breach in protocol.
-And I am waiting for a better justification than 'he made it up'.
-So, Sessler, what is it?"
+"Is that a highly detailed explanation has revealed itself.
+And, this highly detailed explanation makes you responsible for a breach in protocol.
+And if you want to keep your life, Oskar Sessler, you will produce a better explanation for this much incompetence that is better than 'he made it up'.
+Do you have it?"

 Lieutenant Sessler scoffs and stars gesticulating with his hands, getting redder and redder in the face.
 "What would you have me do, Bayer?"
 He shouts.
-"I suppose you'd love to have me fall to my knees on the floor and grovel to pay for other people's sins, you pencil-necked desk jockey!"
+"I suppose you'd love to have me fall to my knees on the floor and grovel to pay for other people's sins, you traitor-born dog!"

 Hearing this insult, Sergeant Bayer stands up and motions towards his firearm on his right hand-side.
 "Lieutenant, I am warning--" he starts to say with a lot more palpable rage in his voice.

 "Warn me all you want, Bayer."
 The Lieutenant responds.
-"I refuse to take any responsibility for a mistake I did not cause."
+"I did my job!
+And I do not care for questioning of the manner and timeliness of how I do it!
+I refuse to take any responsibility for a mistake I. Did.
+Not.
+Cause."
 He leans on those last few words, enunciating every vowel.
 Both men are standing in front of each other, ready and able to tear each other's head off, and you were there to see the bloody spectacle.

 "Oh so they are mistakes now, Sessler?"
 The Sergeant says defiantly.
-"Now that there's no explanation we're just calling this gross dereliction of duty a mistake?"
+"Now that you have no explanation, am I to believe that this gross dereliction of duty was just an honest mistake?"

-"I should be the one grilling you, Sergeant."
-Lieutenant Sessler swings at the Sergeant's hand trained on his weapon.
-He wasn't expecting that.
-He flinches and motions away to keep the gun away from Sergeant Bayer's hand.
-"I'll show you a mistake worthy of all this company time!"
+"The fact that you managed to stay alive when you were dumped like a bag of shit by the Luisenstadt was a mistake already."
+Lieutenant Sessler snarls.
+The Sergeant wasn't expecting that.
+He flinches and his face reddens completely in the blink of an eye.
+"Another mistake was to let you live when they found you, and another greater mistake still was to allow you enter this organization instead of giving you the mercy every suffering subhuman creature deserves.
+You will not question my methods, Bayer.
+Or I swear, tomorrow you will find yourself on the business end of a firing squad."

 "You wish, you insubordinate oaf."
-Sergeant Bayer snarls back.
+Sergeant Bayer snaps back.
 "This operation was your idea, your brilliant plan to pull all the levers and favors you could get to put a body in front a press camera.
 The body of the most ordinary factory worker in the German Democratic Republic.
 If it were up to you, Albert Hassel would be eating gruel, blindfolded in a prison cell no larger than a coffin."
 He takes a few steps back and breaths deeply before continuing.
 Wrath continues to pour out of him.

-"As it happens, comrade, it's my job to get in the way of people like your ilk, Sessler.
-The Ministry is not your personal army, and I will see to it that after all is said and done, you face a jury.
-And I will personally make a point to that you cannot walk away from this instance of gross incompetence."
+"As it happens, it's my job to get in the way of people like your ilk, Sessler."
+The Sergeant continues.
+"The Ministry is not your personal army, and I will see to it that after all is said and done, you face a jury.
+And I will personally make a point to that you cannot walk away from such incompetence."

 Sessler, speechless, looks at you as if he's about to lunge past the edge of the table and crush your skull in a single bite.